11 Best Microscopes for Kids: Reviews and Buying Guide

 1. Omano JuniorScope Microscope for Kids

-Spend any amount of time pouring through kids’ microscope reviews, and it’s pretty much inevitable that the Omano JuniorScope Microscope for Kids will feature in the conversation sooner rather than later.
+If you spend any amount of time pouring through kids’ microscope reviews, it’s pretty much inevitable that the Omano JuniorScope Microscope for Kids will feature in the conversation sooner rather than later.

-That’s partly because it offers three different magnification settings at 40x, 100x, and 400x, which is excellent for looking at objects in incredible detail.
+That’s partly because it offers three different magnification settings: 40x, 100x, and 400x, which is excellent for examining objects in incredible detail.

-We also like that it comes with two different power settings.
+We also like the fact that it comes with two different power settings.

-The low power option is ideal for investigating solid objects such as bugs, leaves, or even food.
-In contrast, the high-power option turns up the intensity so that they can look at transparent things like bacteria or blood cells.
+The low-power option is ideal for investigating solid objects such as bugs, leaves, or even food.
+In contrast, the high-power option turns up the intensity so that they can examine transparent things like bacteria or blood cells.

 Pros: